xiaoxuanNLP/GoLongRL/README.md

 1. **Capability-Oriented Dataset (23K samples, 9 task types).** Guided by a taxonomy of long-context capabilities, the dataset covers precise retrieval, comprehension, exhaustive retrieval, numerical reasoning, structured extraction, structured matching, graded ranking, sequence ordering, and summarization.
 Each task is paired with its natural evaluation metric (EM, Accuracy, F1, math_verify, IoU, SubEM, NDCG, Pairwise, ROUGE-L) as the reward function, rather than being collapsed into a single indicator.

+2. **TMN-Reweight.** When training on heterogeneous reward types, per-prompt normalization in standard GRPO can mix up cross-task scale differences with prompt difficulty.
+TMN-Reweight is a simple modification that normalizes advantages at the task level instead of the prompt level, and adds a difficulty-adaptive weight to reduce noise from very easy or very hard prompts.
+It provides a modest but consistent improvement over vanilla GRPO in our ablations (+0.8 avg. at 4B scale), with gains mainly on aggregation-intensive benchmarks like CorpusQA.

 3. **Full Open Release.** We publicly release the complete dataset, the four-phase construction pipeline, and all training code.

 ### Key Results